 To conclude, the teachings of the Bahá’í Faith say:

 “The epitome of the discourse is that the Reality of Christ was a clear mirror, and the Sun of Reality, that is to say the Essence of Oneness [God], with its infinite perfections and attributes, became visible in the mirror.
 The meaning is not that the Sun, which is the Essence of the Divinity, became divided and multiplied; for the Sun is one, but it appeared in the mirror.
-This is why Christ said, ‘The Father is in the Son,’ meaning that the Sun is visible and manifest in this mirror … The Holy Spirit is the Bounty of God which becomes visible and evident in the Reality [or mirror] of Christ … Hence it has become certain and proved that the Essence of Divinity is absolutely unique, and has no equal, no likeness, no equivalent.
+This is why Christ said, ‘The Father is in the Son,’ meaning that the Sun is visible and manifest in this mirror.

+“The Holy Spirit is the Bounty of God which becomes visible and evident in the Reality [or mirror] of Christ. … Hence it has become certain and proved that the Essence of Divinity is absolutely unique, and has no equal, no likeness, no equivalent.

 “This is the signification of the Three Persons of the Trinity.
 If it were otherwise, the foundations of the Religion of God would rest upon an illogical proposition which the mind could never conceive, and how can the mind be forced to believe a thing which it cannot conceive?
 A thing cannot be grasped by the intelligence except when it is clothed with an intelligible form; otherwise it is but an effort of the imagination.

 “It has now become clear, from this explanation, what is the meaning of the Three Persons of the Trinity.
 The Oneness of God is also proved.”
 (14)

 What tragedies have occurred because man elevates the outward symbol to the place of honour rightfully belonging to the inward truth—four hundred years of bitter physical struggle, and nearly two thousand years of verbal warfare.
-The Council of Nicaea (a.d.
-325) declared Anus a heretic and that Christ was truly God, and that He was coequal and coeternal with the Father; and although separate, the Two were One.
+The Council of Nicaea (ad 325) declared Anus a heretic and that Christ was truly God, and that He was coequal and coeternal with the Father; and although separate, the Two were One.

 The Council of Constantinople (ad 381) declared the views of Apollinarius heretical, and confirmed the Nicene Creed that Christ was God, but truly man.
 The Council of Ephesus (ad 431) proclaimed Nestorius a heretic, and reemphasized the truth that the two natures of Christ and God were indivisibly one.
 The Council of Chalcedon (ad 451) affirmed that Christ and God were nevertheless perfectly separated and distinct.

 By the end of the fourth century, the clash over the meaning of the Trinity had spread even beyond Gaul.
 Hilary, Bishop of Poiters (ad 361), vigorously defended the Nicene Creed.
-It is said that in his struggle “to explain the trinity,” Hilary wrote a treatise consisting of twelve books.
+It is said that in his struggle “to explain the trinity”, Hilary wrote a treatise consisting of twelve books.

 The misunderstanding of the meaning of the Trinity led to more bloodshed among fellow Christians than all the persecutions by non-Christians.
 Gibbon has placed at less than two thousand the number of Christians who were executed by judicial sentence during the terrible persecutions of Diocletian and Galerius in ad 303–311.